UmichCG/LEAP/README.md

 1) <b>Sentiment Analysis Experiments</b>

 Experiments carried on the NLTK subjectivity dataset, consisting of 5,000 objective and 5,000 subjective tweets.

 The dataset was split into:
 - training: 4,000 objective and 4,000 subjective tweets
 - testing: 1,000 objective and 1,000 objective tweets

 <b>Features:</b>

-Unigram features, 4,180 in total
+Unigram features: 4,180 in total

 <b>Learning method:</b>